Anthology editor guide

 Step seven: Final manuscript delivery

-When all comments from the editor have been addressed, you will make the final manuscript delivery, and all contributions must meet our final manuscript delivery requirements outlined in the instructions for authors.
-The final manuscript delivery checklist at the end of this guide must be followed.
+When all comments from the editor and reviewers have been addressed, you will make the final manuscript delivery, and all contributions must meet our final manuscript delivery requirements outlined in the instructions for authors.

-In order for us to efficiently and accurately process the manuscript and begin promotional planning in good time, all the requested information regarding author affiliations, contact information, promotional material, and so on, must be delivered and confirmed before the editorial process can commence.
+Providing a complete and consistent manuscript, author information, and supporting material to Nordicom will maximise the potential for a high-quality publication with a wide range of readership.
+Thus, in order for us to efficiently and accurately process the manuscript and begin promotional planning in good time, the following must be confirmed and delivered before the editorial process can commence:

 Step eight: Editorial process